Pragpur: History

 According to available records the Post and Telegraph Department established the Pragpur post office on 18 February 1931.

-Today the name Pragpur is unnecessarily being changed to Paragpur (परागपुर).
+Today the name Pragpur is being changed to Paragpur (परागपुर).
 The story of a princess, Parag Dei, after whom the village is supposed to have been named, lacks evidence as no one has come up even with the name of Parag Dei's father.

 Along with Pragpur, the nearby village of Garli is a part of the Heritage Zone.
 The Judges Court is a resort built in a typical Anglo-Indian style of architecture.
 It stands in 12 acres of greens, and is just a short walk from the village core and the Taal.
 Apart from the Judges Court, which was built in 1918, Mr Lal has restored his 300-year-old ancestral house.

 Places of interest

 The places of interest within the Heritage Village Pragpur are the Lala Rerumal Haveli built in 1931 by a Rais of Pragpur, which has a Mughal style garden, pleasure terrace and a large water reservoir.
 Butail Mandir, Chaujjar Mansion, courtyards of the Sood Clans, an ancient Shakti Mandir and atiyalas or public platforms are the pride of this heritage village.
 There are many silversmiths in the market selling traditional trinkets and curios.
 The village is known for its cottage industry.
 The inhabitants in the area are mostly craftspeople, weavers, basket makers, silversmiths, painters, musicians and tailors.
 One can purchase hand-woven blankets, shawls and hand-block printed clothes.